danielegrattarola/spektral/docs/templates/data-modes.md

 The shapes of the three matrices are the same as single mode, but `nodes` is the number of all the nodes in the set of graphs.

-In order to keep track of the different graphs in the disjoint union, we use an additional array of zero-based indices `I` that identify which nodes belong to which graph.
+To keep track of the different graphs in the disjoint union, we use an additional array of zero-based indices `I` that identify which nodes belong to which graph.
 For instance: if node 8 belongs to the third graph, we will have `I[8] == 2`. <br>
 In the example above, color blue represents 0, green is 1, and orange is 2